 Parapets and Garden Walls

-Freestanding masonry walls and parapets (the low walls that extend above a flat roof) are exposed on both sides.
+Freestanding masonry walls and parapets - the low walls that extend above a flat roof - are exposed on both sides.
 They absorb twice the moisture of a wall backed by a building interior because neither side is protected from rain.
 Parapet mortar often fails in 15 to 20 years even when building wall mortar remains sound.

-Seasonal Maintenance to Combat Illinois Weather
+Seasonal Maintenance to Combat Illinois Freeze-Thaw Damage

 You cannot change the climate, but you can reduce its impact on your masonry.
 Here is a seasonal approach.